Subordinate causal clauses

 (She got over her problem thanks to her friends supporting her all the time.)

 Not all causal clauses follow the same structure.
-Some of them need the indicative, some the subjunctive, some the infinitive, depending on the nuance of each of them.
+Some need the indicative, some the subjunctive, some the infinitive, depending on the nuance.